Master of Science in Kinesiology

-The Master of Science in Kinesiology is 30 units and includes a core, an emphasis, electives, and a culminating experience.
-Students studying a specific emphasis, in consultation with their advisor, will select electives and a culminating experience that best meets their professional/personal needs.
+The Master of Science in Kinesiology is 30 units and includes a core, electives, and a culminating experience.
+In consultation with their advisor, students will select electives and a culminating experience that best meets their professional/personal needs.
 Final approval of the student's program rests with the graduate faculty.
 Students are expected to complete this degree in a maximum of five years.

 Kinesiology (M.S.) — Minimum 30 units